dtechsrv/LibreELEC-AML/README.md

+# LibreELEC-AML

+Unofficial community sources and firmware binaries for some Amlogic TV Boxes.

+**Currently supported devices:**

+- S905/KI-Pro (Mecool/Videostrong),<br />
+*Amlogic S905D SoC, 2 GB RAM, 16 GB NAND Flash, 1 Gbps Ethernet (RTL8211F).*

+This repository is based on [LibreELEC/LibreELEC.tv](https://github.com/LibreELEC/LibreELEC.tv).

+# How to crate bootable media, start, install and update the firmware

+**Create bootable SD Card**

+To create bootable SD card media you need to download the [LibreELEC USB-SD Creator](https://libreelec.tv/downloads_new/) tool from the LibreELEC website.
+Then click on the 'Select file' button and browse the previously downloaded 'img.gz' disk image.

+**Start LibreELEC from SD Card**

+If you want to boot the device from an SD Card, you need to perform the toothpick method: disconnect the power plug, insert the prepared SD Card on, which the image file is written (img.gz), and then press and hold the reset button located behind the A/V connector.
+Wait for the LibreELEC logo to appear before releasing the button.

+**Install image from SD Card to internal memory (eMMC or onboard NAND Flash)**

+If you want to install the firmware into the internal memory, you need to log in to the device via SSH and run the 'installtointernal' command.
+The default password for the root user is 'libreelec'.

+*NOTICE: The command will completely overwrite the previously installed firmware, so it will no longer be possible to boot the originally installed system.*

+**Install an update package**

+To install the update, you must copy the 'tar' file to the Update folder via SMB, and then restart the device.
+The update process will start automatically after the restart.

 # LibreELEC

 LibreELEC is a 'Just enough OS' Linux distribution for running the award-winning [Kodi](https://kodi.tv) software on popular mediacentre hardware.
 LibreELEC is a conservative fork of the popular [OpenELEC](http://openelec.tv) project with a stronger focus on pre-release testing and post-release change management.
 Further information on the project can be found on the [LibreELEC website](https://libreelec.tv).